 Croatia stands by Dodik: Plenkovic warns of EU sanctions!

-Croatia's Prime Minister Andrej Plenkovic expressed his concerns about European sanctions against the Republika Srpska in a current statement.
-This view became clear during a meeting of the Croatian top government in Mostar, Bosnia-Herzegovina, with members of the HDZ BIH.
-According to Kosmo , Plenkovic has emphasized the importance of dialogue, especially due to the geographical proximity to Bosnia and Herzegowina.
+Croatian Prime Minister Andrej Plenkovic expressed his concerns about European sanctions against Republika Srpska in a recent statement.
+This view became clear during a meeting of the Croatian government leadership in Mostar, Bosnia-Herzegovina, with members of the HDZ BiH.
+Loud Cosmo Plenkovic emphasized the importance of dialogue, especially given the geographical proximity to Bosnia and Herzegovina.

-Plenkovic warned that the already imposed sanctions of Germany and Austria could further tighten the situation against leading politicians from Republika Srpska.
+Plenkovic warned that the sanctions already imposed by Germany and Austria against leading politicians in the Republika Srpska could further aggravate the situation.
 There were also discussions about possible sanctions in Great Britain and Sweden.
-He emphasized that these measures may lead to larger tensions and weaker functionality of the political structures in the region.
+He stressed that these measures could potentially lead to greater tensions and weaker functionality of political structures in the region.

-The Croatian Prime Minister instead demands solutions between the political parties of Bosnia and Herzegovina.
-Plenkovic underlined the need for harmonious cooperation, while he described the European integration process as a decisive factor for the region.
-This process should ensure equality of the constituent ethnic groups, especially the Croatian community.
+The Croatian Prime Minister instead calls for solutions between the political parties in Bosnia and Herzegovina.
+Plenkovic underlined the need for harmonious cooperation while describing the European integration process as a crucial factor for the region.
+This process should ensure the equal rights of the constituent ethnic groups, especially the Croatian community.

-Economic development and legislative alignment with European legal stock, according to Plenkovic, are further elements for successful integration.
-In addition, he spoke about the security aspect in view of global crises, emphasizing that the population of Bosnia would benefit from faster EU approach.
+According to Plenkovic, economic development and legislative alignment with European law are further elements for successful integration.
+He also spoke about the security aspect in the face of global crises, emphasizing that the people of Bosnia would benefit from a faster rapprochement with the EU.

 The political situation in Bosnia and Herzegovina

-Meanwhile, MPs like Gordan Bosanac from the Greens and before Ivo Stier from the HDZ for measures to counter further destabilizations.
-Stier calls on the EU, the USA and NATO, to strengthen Bosnia and to take a clear attitude towards Serbia policy.
+Meanwhile, MPs like Gordan Bosanac from the Greens and Davor Ivo Stier from the HDZ are pushing for measures to counteract further destabilization.
+Stier calls on the EU, US and NATO to increase support for Bosnia and take a clear stance on Serbia policy.

-In view of all political tensions, the question remains how the European community will react to current developments and to what extent this will influence the future of Bosnia and Herzegovina.
+Given all the political tensions, the question remains how the European community will react to current developments and to what extent this will affect the future of Bosnia and Herzegovina.